brentter/Raindrop.io-Python-API-Wrap/README.md

 or
 python3 -m pip install requests json
 ```
-**recommended**or you can use the requirements.txt file to install them:
+**recommended** or you can use the requirements.txt file to install them:
 ```python
 python3 -m pip install -r requirements.txt
 ```
 It's also recommended to use a virtual environment to run this and any other python project but you already knew that.

 ### You will need either a raindrop.io access or testing token to use the API.
 To get your own access or testing token you need to login to your Raindrop.io account and go to [https://app.raindrop.io/settings/integrations](https://app.raindrop.io/settings/integrations) and create a new application under "For Developers."

 Fill that all out and make sure to save the client id and client secret.
 You won't need those for this library UNLESS you plan on integrating this into your own project that would let users access their own data.

 If you just want to fool around with your own bookmarks and collections then you can use the testing token.
 The main access token that you get with your client secret/id resets every two weeks requiring you to re-auth whereas the testing token does not.

 To get the testing token go back to the integrations page, click on your application then click on "Generate Testing Token" and there you go.

-You can get more instructions on how to integrate the API into your own project on their API page, it also includes information on how to turn your client id/client secret into an access token via OAuth2.
+You can get more instructions on how to integrate the API into your own project on their API page.
+It also includes information on how to turn your client id/client secret into an access token via OAuth2.
 Find that here: [https://developer.raindrop.io/](https://developer.raindrop.io/)

 ### The .env file
 Copy the example.env file to .env in your main directory.